Xilinx/BNN-PYNQ/bnn/src/training/README.md

 ## Generating Binary Weights Files

-Once the training process has finished, you'll have a file DATASET_parameters.npz (where DATASET is either "mnist" or "cifar10") containing a list of numpy arrays which correspond to the real trained weights in each layer.
+Once the training process has finished, you'll have a file DATASET_parameters.npz (where DATASET is either "mnist", "cifar10" or "gtsrb") containing a list of numpy arrays which correspond to the real trained weights in each layer.
 In order to load them into the [Pynq BNN Overlay](https://github.com/Xilinx/BNN-PYNQ) they need converted from real floating point values into binary values and packed into .bin files.

 ```bash